 - Your thoughtful reflection upon what you are learning and how this learning enhances, and is enhanced by, your academic studies.

 It is important that you select your internship work-site carefully to ensure that you will in fact be able to achieve the purpose of an internship.
-Please consult with Chelsey Wilson, Director of the Bracken Center, 108 Jabs Hall, for internship opportunities.
+Please consult with Mariah Stopplecamp, Director of the Bracken Center, 108 Jabs Hall, for internship opportunities.

 (If you are a graduate student in the Master of Professional Accountancy program, please see your graduate advisor for information about ACTG 598 internships).

 In order to register for internship credit, follow these steps:

-- Pick up an internship packet in The Bracken Center Office (Jabs Hall 108).
+- Request an online internship packet in The Bracken Center Office ([email protected]).
 The packet contains all the information you need in setting up your learning contract, obtaining faculty advisor and site supervisor approvals, registering for the course, and submitting weekly reports.

 - Meet with your site supervisor who will be supervising your field experience and obtain his/her signature on the Learning Contract.

 - Meet with the faculty member who has agreed to supervise your internship (this is not necessarily your faculty advisor) to complete the Faculty Approval Form and to discuss the Learning Contract.
 Accounting students should seek accounting option advisors.

-- Submit the completed forms to The Bracken Center, Jabs Hall 108, where they will be kept on file with your weekly reports.
+- Submit the completed forms to The Bracken Center, [email protected], where they will be kept on file with your weekly reports.
 Keep a copy for your records.

-- To register for the course, submit a signed Add/Drop Request Form to the Registrar's Office.
-The faculty member supervising your internship needs to sign the Instructor portion of the Add/Drop Request Form.
+- After all forms are received, you will be registered for the number of credits approved by your faculty member.
 Deadlines for registering for an internship are the same as registering for any course.
 Adds after the 10th class day require a check in with either your academic advisor or the Office of Student Services in Jabs 124.